-Romania: ANRE to cancel licenses for disruptive electricity suppliers30.
-March 2017. / SEE Energy News
+Romania: ANRE to cancel licenses for disruptive electricity suppliers, SEE Energy News

 President of the National Energy Regulatory Authority (ANRE) Niculae Havrilet said that the Authority will revoke the electricity supply license of another three or four companies that have caused problems in the market in January, during the cold spell which significantly increased electricity consumption in the country.